What Is the Washington Lemon Law?

 graphic

-The term “Lemon” is often used to describe a car that has major defects that won’t go away, even after multiple repair attempts.
-If your vehicle has persistent mechanical problems that affect its safety, reliability, or value, and the manufacturer or dealer can’t seem to fix them, you might have legal options.
+The term “Lemon” is commonly used to describe a car with major safety defects that persist even after multiple repair attempts.
+If your car keeps having problems that affect its safety, reliability, or value, and the dealer can’t fix them, you may have legal options through a Lemon Law resolution.

-Think your car might be a Lemon?
+Do you think you might be dealing with a lemon?
 Look for these warning signs:

 Our Easy 3-Step Process